Yaolinwang/Machine-Learning-Teaching-Assistant-Materials/README.md

-# Machine-Learning-Teaching-Assistant-Materials
+# Columbia University MS. Applied Analytics Machine Learning Course

-I am currently a Teaching Assistant for Machine Learning course at Columbia University.
+I worked two semesters as a Teaching Assistant for Machine Learning course for MS.AA program at Columbia University in 2017.

-These Notebooks are what I prepared for my students.
-Help them to apply Machine Learning techniques through Python.
+These Notebooks are what I prepared for my students who have no programming backgroud.
+Help them to apply Machine Learning techniques with Python.

+## Notebooks outline:
+1. Python basic.
+Key concepts in Python, a quick and comprehensive introduction to Python programming.
+2. Pandas and Numpy.
+Introduction and application of Pandas and Numpy.
+3. Linear regression.
+Basic linear regression and plot with Python.